-If your car gets totaled, your auto insurance will step up to pay for the damages.
-But how much will it cover?
-Your insurer will pay you for the actual cash value (ACV) of your vehicle.
-This means that you’ll receive a check for what it’s worth right before the accident.
-Providers are only willing to replace your car with a similar vehicle of approximately the same purchase price.
+If your car gets totaled, your car insurance will step up to pay for the damages.
+But exactly how much repair will my policy cover?
+In the insurance industry, you’re covered up to the actual cash value (ACV) of your vehicle.
+This means that you’ll receive a check for what it’s market price right before the accident.
+Providers are only willing to replace your car with a similar one of the same cost.

-In this article, you’ll learn what actual cash value is and how it works.
-This includes how your auto insurance company calculates the value of your car.
-We’ll also break down what you can do to avoid paying out the rest of your loan.
+In this article, you’ll learn what actual cash value means for auto insurance and how it’ work’s applied.
+This includes how your auto insurer calculates the monetary worth of your car.
+We’ll also break down what you can do to avoid paying out the rest of your loan if your vehicle is declared a total loss.

 When your car is a total loss, your insurance company will pay you for its actual cash value (ACV).
 The ACV is its replacement cost, minus deprecation.
 In more basic terms, it’s how much the vehicle is worth right before the accident, not when you first bought it.